BYLAWS OF THE ASSOCIATION OF TRANSLATORS AND INTERPRETERS OF

 2.2.4 Interpreter

-The term interpreter in these bylaws includes anyone who performs simultaneous, consecutive interpretation, conference or Court interpretation.
+The term interpreter in these bylaws includes anyone who performs simultaneous, consecutive or sight interpretation.

 III - OBJECTIVES